CV-Lehigh/Semantic_Importance_of_Fakes/README.md

     > *For linear prompt interpolation, edit `prompt_interpolation.yaml`: set `output_path` and change `interpolation method` to `lerp`.
 This may take ~24 hours.*

 - **2.2 PAID Interpolation:**
-  - Copy the contents of `replace_attention_diffusion/` into the project folder.
+  - Copy the contents of `replace_attention_diffusion/` into the project folder attention-interpolation-diffusion.
+  - cd to attention-interpolation-diffusion
   - Run:
     ```bash
     nohup python run_interpolation_experiment.py &